katedaynee/NFT-web3-marketing/README.md

 ## 2024: A Breakthrough Year for NFTs

-Well, 2024 might have been a "breakthrough" if you have been into the NFT hype, and great news for early collectors.
+Well, 2024 might have been a breakthrough if you have been into the NFT hype, and great news for early collectors.
 We saw projects like Azuki's Anime Chain and Anime Coin, trying to cash in on the anime craze.
-Then there's Pudgy Penguins with their Abstract Chain, which supposedly adds some "unique" value to the NFT scene.
+Then there's Pudgy Penguins with their Abstract Chain, which supposedly adds some unique value to the NFT scene.
 BAYC Creator Yuga Labs launched ApeChain, while Ordinals NFTs added a more fun and friendly experience to the Bitcoin ecosystem.
 The total market cap and trading volume reached their highest performance ever, creating more spaces for NFT traders, following daily initiatives from professional builders.
 But let's not kid ourselves; it's all about repackaging the same old digital art with a new twist to sell it again.

 ## CloneX Shutdown